 A tuxedo is the appropriate wedding attire choice when the wedding is labeled as a “black tie”, regardless of the words “creative” or “optional”.

 Some couples decide that their important day should be the height of elegance to mark how special this day is.
-These types of weddings are evening weddings and often held in a large church or a formal hall.
+These types of weddings are evening weddings and are often held in a large church or a formal hall.

 Regardless of the time of day, it is not uncommon for the entire groom’s party to be dressed in tuxedos.